 - Sunscreen and chapstick with sunscreen

 - Lotion for hands and feet.
+A necessity after a day on the water!
 We used Honey House bars, but Lush makes a nice soothing bar as well.

 - Gatorade or Propel powder for electrolyte replacement